nixworks/public/news/2010/07/23/README.md

 ##### Deepwater Horizon
 ### [Alarms on the "Deepwater Horizon" oil rig are found to have been disabled before the explosion and subsequent oil spill in the Gulf of Mexico. ](/news/2010/07/23/alarms-on-the-deepwater-horizon-oil-rig-are-found-to-have-been-disabled-before-the-explosion-and-subsequent-oil-spill-in-the-gulf-of-mexic.md)
-_Context: Gulf of Mexico, explosion, Deepwater Horizon, Deepwater Horizon oil spill_
+_Context: Deepwater Horizon oil spill, Gulf of Mexico, Deepwater Horizon, explosion_

 ##### Serbia
 ### [Serbia states its intention to never recognize Kosovo's independence after International Court of Justice's yesterday ruling. ](/news/2010/07/23/serbia-states-its-intention-to-never-recognize-kosovo-s-independence-after-international-court-of-justice-s-yesterday-ruling.md)
-_Context: yesterday ruling, Kosovo, Kosovo, Serbia, International Court of Justice_
+_Context: International Court of Justice, Serbia, Kosovo, yesterday ruling, Kosovo_

 ##### Venezuela
 ### [Venezuela severs diplomatic relations with Colombia after Colombia claims Venezuela is a "haven for guerrillas". ](/news/2010/07/23/venezuela-severs-diplomatic-relations-with-colombia-after-colombia-claims-venezuela-is-a-haven-for-guerrillas.md)